MatrixManAtYrService/resume/personality/index.md

-There are systems for evaluating personality traits.
-Here is a table of how I look according to those systems.
+Here is a table of how my personality is evaluated by a few well known systems.

 | Personality Evaluation | Result |
 | :--------------------- | :------|